JOELKUNDU/Zenc-command-line-file-encrypter-decryptor/README.md

 <h3>NOTE:</h3>
 1. To delete files run it on an elevated terminal else Permission Denied error will occur.
+2. Time taken to do the operation will be displayed in microseconds in the end.

 <h3>EXAMPLE COMMANDS:</h3>
 1. To open the help book:<br>